Nominal category

-A nominal category (also nominal variable or nominal group) is a collection of objects or ideas grouped according to a particular qualitative property.
+In statistics, a nominal category (also nominal variable or nominal group) is a collection of objects or ideas grouped according to a particular qualitative property.
 Nominal categories do not have a natural order, which means that statistical analyses of these variables will always produce the same results, regardless of the order in which the data is presented.

 A variable used to associate each data point in a set of observations, or in a particular instance, to a certain qualitative category is a categorical variable.
 Categorical variables have two types of scales, ordinal and nominal.
 The first type of categorical scale is dependent on natural ordering, levels that are defined by a sense of quality.
 Variables with this ordering convention are known as ordinal variables.
 In comparison, variables with unordered scales are nominal variables.